I.07 Unit induction

 - Where the prisoner still disagrees with the number of days, she / he may apply to the Court that imposed the sentence for a review.

 I.07.05 Identification of prisoner's offending against children

 - For newly received prisoners, the PCO must review the prisoner’s criminal history to confirm if the prisoner has any active charges or convictions for offending against a person under 16.

-(Refer to resources Child Protection Policy Alerts and Child Protection Policy Qualifying Offences.)
+(Refer to resource Child Protection Policy Qualifying Offences.)